Not-A-Builder/SMP-Methodology/Workflow.md

 ### 1. Pseucocodic form of the algorithms.

 Code not required, but pseucodic algorithmic understanding and documentation is important.

+For long-term SMP, linear_model from scikit-learn has been used:
+linear regression:

 ### 2. Existing mathematical literature for each model.